Wilcolab/Anythink-Market-ootwz/backend/README.md

 To start the app use: `./start.sh` from the backend directory.

-Make sure your DB is up and running.
+Make sure your DB is up and running, and that Ruby 2.7.0 is installed.

 ## Dependencies